-Assistant Director, Scholars & Fellows Program and Director, Kessler Scholars
+Assistant Director, Scholars & Fellows Programs and Director, Kessler Scholars

 Brent Fujioka is a scholar and administrator that specializes in the development of academic programming and advising.
 Engaging with a diverse range of students at public and private universities across the United States, his work fosters the growth of inclusive intellectual communities by promoting academic excellence, engagement with experiential learning opportunities, highlighting the value of service learning and community engagement, and emphasizing the importance of student leadership.